 The federal government, as well as almost all state governments, have laws against age discrimination.
-At the federal level, the Age Discrimination in Employment Act of 1967 (ADEA) protects workers who are 40 and older from age-based employment discrimination.
+At the federal level, the Age Discrimination in Employment Act of 1967 (ADEA) protects workers age 40 and older from age-based employment discrimination.
 The ADEA is modeled on, and in some parts identical to, Title VII of the Civil Rights Act of 1964.
 This section of the Civil Rights Act prohibits employment discrimination based on race, sex, color, religion, and national origin.
-Title VII is important to older workers because its interpretation influences the interpretation of the ADEA and because older workers may be subject to discrimination based on race, sex, ethnicity, or religion as well as age.
+Title VII is important to older workers because its interpretation influences the interpretation of the ADEA.
+In addition, older workers may be subject to discrimination based on race, sex, ethnicity, or religion, as well as age.

 The ADEA applies to employers with 20 or more employees, whereas Title VII applies to those with 15 or more employees.
 Title VII expressly includes applicants for employment, whereas the ADEA does not.
 Title VII permits victims to recover compensatory and punitive damages in addition to lost wages and benefits, while the ADEA does not.
 The ADEA allows recovery of lost wages and liquidated damages only.
 The lack of remedies constrains a court’s ability to make age-discrimination victims whole.
-It also discourages representation of lower-income victims by private attorneys since attorneys’ fees are generally based on a percentage of the monetary damage award.
+It also inhibits the ability of victims with lower incomes to be represented by private attorneys since attorneys’ fees are generally based on a percentage of the monetary damage award.

 Differences have emerged in the way courts have interpreted the ADEA compared with Title VII, resulting in less protection for older workers.
-For example, courts have imposed greater evidentiary burdens on age-discrimination victims than on people bringing claims under Title VII.
+For example, courts have imposed greater evidentiary burdens on age-discrimination victims.
 As a result, these court rulings have also made it easier for employers to justify policies that have a discriminatory impact.

 The Supreme Court’s 2009 decision in Gross v.
 FBL Financial Services, Inc. [557 US 167 (2009)] made it particularly difficult for workers alleging age discrimination to prevail in court.
-The Court ruled that where more than one factor may have been at work, older workers must show that age was a deciding factor that caused their adverse treatment and not just one of the factors the employer considered.
+The Court ruled that where more than one factor may have been at work, older workers must show that age was a deciding factor that caused their adverse treatment.
+It cannot be just one of the factors the employer considered.
 Other decisions have limited in different ways the ability of workers to bring successful claims based on age.

 The Court has made it easier for employers to justify a discriminatory impact under the ADEA than under Title VII.
 They need only show that the policy or practice was based on a “reasonable factor other than age.”
 They do not have to meet the more stringent “business necessity” requirement under Title VII.
 The Equal Employment Opportunity Commission issued regulations that define the “reasonable factor other than age” defense in a way that makes the disparate impact theory a meaningful tool to fight age discrimination.
 To date, few courts have relied on them.